adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-form-component-en_US.md

 ## Reusing the same LiveView more than once

-Its not against the rules to reuse a LiveView in different routes.
-In fact lets do it now.
+It's not against the rules to reuse a LiveView in different routes.
+In fact, let's do it now.
 Rename `LineupWeb.TicketLive.New` to `LineupWeb.TicketLive.Form`, make sure to rename its file to `form.ex` too!

 In your router, edit `/tickets/:new` and `/tickets/:id/edit` to use that same LiveView: